Drive Physical Therapy

 Do I need a referral from a doctor for physical therapy with Drive PT?

-Although it is recommend in some instances for you to see a doctor prior to starting PT, Massachusetts is a direct access state meaning you do NOT require a referral for Drive PT to work with you.
-Since I do not accept insurance, the usual wait times to start your physical therapy is drastically reduced.
+Although it is recommended in some instances for you to see a doctor prior to starting home physical therapy, Massachusetts is a direct access state, meaning you do NOT require a referral for Drive PT to work with you.
+Since I do not accept insurance, the usual wait times to start your physical therapy are drastically reduced.
 We can begin THIS week instead of the typical 2-3 months most people have to wait to finally see a PT.
+This means you can take advantage of the private-pay therapy benefits, minimizing physical therapy costs and getting the care you need sooner.

 Does private-pay mean I have to pay cash?

 Not at all!
-We accept credit cards, checks, and HSA/FSA cards.
-I can also provide you with a superbill that you may submit to your health insurance for possible reimbursement if you have "out of network" benefits.
-(I am not enrolled with Medicare so you will not be able to submit any bills to Medicare for any type of reimbursement).
+We accept Venmo, Zelle, credit cards, checks, and HSA/FSA cards for your home physical therapy sessions.
+Additionally, I can provide you with a superbill that you may submit to your health insurance for possible reimbursement if you have 'out of network' benefits.
+Please note that I am not enrolled with Medicare, so you will not be able to submit any bills to Medicare for any type of reimbursement.
+This way, you can easily manage your physical therapy costs while also understanding the private-pay therapy benefits.

 How much do sessions cost and how long are they?

-All sessions are 1 hour long spent one-on-one with my undivided face-to-face attention.
+All sessions are 1 hour long, spent one-on-one with my undivided face-to-face attention.
 You will not see my eyes glued to a computer screen at all during the session.
+This personalized approach is one of the many benefits of private-pay therapy, which allows for focused care tailored to your needs.

 Initial Evaluation: $200